awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/predictive-scaling-overriding-forecast-capacity.md

-# Overriding forecast values using scheduled actions<a name="predictive-scaling-overriding-forecast-capacity"></a>
+# Override forecast values using scheduled actions<a name="predictive-scaling-overriding-forecast-capacity"></a>

 Sometimes, you might have additional information about your future application requirements that the forecast calculation is unable to take into account\.
 For example, forecast calculations might underestimate the capacity needed for an upcoming marketing event\.
 You can use scheduled actions to temporarily override the forecast during future time periods\.
 The scheduled actions can run on a recurring basis, or at a specific date and time when there are one\-time demand fluctuations\.